YashVShalihotri/Digital-VLSI-SoC-Design-and-Planning/README.md

 <p align = "center">
   <img src="./Images/7.png" width="500" />
 </p>
-The above image shows the C code and how it is implemented in the Picorv32 processor and the physical Layout of the processor.
+The above image shows the C code and how it is implemented in the Picorv32 processor and the physical Layout of the Chip

 ### From Software Applications to Hardware